modypy/modypy/docs/guide/05_dc_engine.rst

 At the end of this exercise, you will know

 - how to define ports as placeholders for signals,
-- how to connect ports to signals,
+- how to connect ports to signals, and
-- how to define reusable building blocks for systems, and
+- how to define reusable building blocks for systems.
-- how to use :class:`signal states <modypy.model.states.SignalState>`.

 The Engine Model